Dr. James “Buddy” Powell

 LOCATION USA

-In 2018 Jennifer joined Clearwater Marine Aquarium Research Institute transitioning from rehab to post release monitoring of manatees once they have been released as a part of the Manatee Rehabilitation Partnership.
+In 2018 Jennifer joined Clearwater Marine Aquarium Research Institute transitioning from rehab to post release monitoring of manatees once they have been released as a part of the Manatee Rescue & Rehabilitation Partnership.

 When not tracking manatees, Jennifer is a distance runner, running races to benefit her favorite nonprofit organizations.
 She also spends her time backpacking, kayaking and hiking with her husband.